ifstudies/msmaps/index.md

 ### 3D maps

+***Note: within these 3D maps, the volume of regions (i.e. their area times their height) reflects the number of residents within that region.***

 **[(California only) Census tracts by % of adults aged 25-54 who are married](share_maps/Estimates_tracts_percentile_tiled_unfixed_pct_25_54_married_ca_only_pydeck_3d.html)**

 **[(California only) Zip codes by % of adults aged 25-54 who are married](share_maps/Estimates_zips_percentile_tiled_unfixed_pct_25_54_married_ca_only_pydeck_3d.html)**